The film poster collection of the Austrian Film Museum consists of numerous closed collection holdings as well as a wide selection

 of film titles that saw theatrical release in Austria.
 The collection includes rare original posters from the early period

-of French cinema, Soviet poster artworks by Aleksandr Rodčenko, the Stenberg brothers, etc. We also hold a vast array
+of French cinema, Soviet poster artworks by Aleksandr Rodčenko, the Stenberg brothers, etc. We also hold a vast array of 1920s

-is well represented in the collection.
+well represented in the collection.